FV-Cano/SisOP2024/README.md

   export KERNEL_HOST=127.0.0.1
   export KERNEL_PORT=8001
 ```
 After that, you can run the following commands for testing purposes.
 However, before running tests you must update config files inside the project.
-To see config file values for each test and expected values, visit the following document: https://docs.google.com/document/d/1XsBsJynoN5A9PTsTEaZsj0q3zsEtcnLgdAHOQ4f_4-g/edit
+To see config file values for each test and expected values, visit the [test document](https://docs.google.com/document/d/1XsBsJynoN5A9PTsTEaZsj0q3zsEtcnLgdAHOQ4f_4-g/edit)

 Inside scripts_kernel folder:
 ```bash